juju/docs/src/en/reference-release-notes.md

  ### Experimental: Addressable LXC Containers and KVM Instances on AWS and MAAS

  The Juju AWS and MAAS providers now support starting LXC containers.
-The MAAS providers also supports networking on KVM.
+The MAAS provider also supports networking on KVM.
 Containers and Virtual Machines will be given statically allocated private IP addresses from the same subnet as their host machine.
 For example on MAAS you can now: